 Health Care Services Provided by:

 The purpose of this group is to teach mindfulness meditation through yoga practice.
-Mindfulness has become a widely respected modality for treating a variety of mental health conditions including trauma related disorders.
-It is been determined that breathing patterns are associated with sensory regulation and improved affect management.
+Mindfulness has become a widely respected modality for treating a variety of mental health conditions including trauma-related disorders.
+It has been determined that breathing patterns are associated with sensory regulation and improved affect management.
 Residents will participate in different meditations each week followed by a Vinyasa-style yoga practice that includes connecting breath to physical movement and poses.
 A five-minute relaxation will conclude each session.
 As participants of this group, residents will have the opportunity to alleviate symptoms of mental distress, promote relaxation through breath patterns; contribute to vitality, mood, and alertness well as increase physical strength and flexibility.

 The purpose of this group is to teach participants to develop sensible, safe, lifelong habits and to take responsibility for their own health.
 Our program stresses not having sex and not abusing injectable drugs as the only sure way to prevent diseases and pregnancy.
 Lessons in this group teach how refusal, assertiveness and other communication skills help avoid engaging in risky behaviors.
 Unfortunately, adolescents sometimes involve themselves in risky behaviors; therefore, our human sexuality education also encompasses disease and pregnancy prevention, HIV educators and teen mom presenters.
 An educator for Family Planning of Fall River helps to coordinate and teach each lesson; the curricula and content are geared to meet the individual needs and maturation level of each participant.